Suit: Suit of Swords

 Nine swords loom ominously above her on the wall, forming as sort of aura.
 They could be a metaphor for the stairway to Heaven that Jacob dreamed about, as recounted in the Bible.

 In Tarot, the swords suit represent the element Air and matters on the mind.
-The hanging swords thus become issues which are on your mind, ‘hangups’ or doubts which fester in your sleep and keep you awake at night.
+The hanging swords thus become issues which are on your mind, ‘hangups’ or doubts.
+Similarily, thoughts which fester in your sleep and keep you awake at night.
 Dreams are often our unresolved problems kept on standby.

-The woman in this Tarot card may not even be aware of the exact nature of her worries, she could simply feel a general state of anxiety, stress, shame, doubt or be suffering a crisis of faith or confidence.
+The woman in this Tarot card may not even be aware of the exact nature of her worries.
+She could simply feel a general state of anxiety, shame, doubt or be suffering a crisis of faith or confidence.
 These are her demons, take your pick.
-Swords are the scariest cards in the Tarot deck because they are a symbol of internal dialogue, and we often speak to ourselves in ways that we would never speak to another.
+Swords are the scariest cards in the Tarot deck because they are a symbol of internal dialogue.
+Interesting how often we speak to ourselves in ways that we would never speak to another.

-It is worth noting that the tips of the swords face eastwards, and east is symbolic of new beginnings, because that’s where a new day begins.
+It is worth noting that the tips of the swords face eastwards.
+Indeed east is symbolic of new beginnings, because that is where the sun rises.
 In the Bible, the Garden of Eden was placed in the East and its entrance faced east.
 Metaphorically, east represents a spiritual awakening and ascension.

 In numerology the number nine is associated with endings, which make space for new beginnings.
-We are forced to deal with difficult matters, as they synchronistically seem to come to a head, allowing us finally to move, or lurch as the case may be, forward.
+It is a time we are forced to deal with difficult matters.
+Strangely, issues synchronistically come to a head, forcing us to move, or lurch forward, as the case may be.

-In the late 18th century, nightmare paintings were all the rage, and usually depicted ladies tormented by the demons of the night.
+In the late 18th century, nightmare paintings were all the rage.
+Such paintings usually depicted ladies tormented by the demons of the night.
 Ghosts, witches, sorcery and shape-shifting monsters would have been familiar imagery to the artist Pamela Colman-Smith as she approached the job of designing the Nine of Swords.

 Why is The Woman Holding Her Hands Over Her Eyes?